Merkoba/Hue/README.md

 >Whether youtube features are enabled.
 If disabled, youtube urls and search terms will be discarded when /radio is used.
 There are checks both in the client and server.

 "heartbeat_interval": 10000
 >This is a heartbeat used to check whether a user is still properly connected to the system.
-It is a simple check that tests if socket.username is undefined.
+It is a simple check that tests if socket.nickname is undefined.
 If it is undefined it sends a signal that refreshes the page.
 This is probably not necesary since Socket.IO has it's own heartbeat feature so this interval can be a lot bigger, but previous problems lead to this implementation, so it's a safety measure.

 "antispam_banTime": 30
 >How much time in minutes a user is banned from the system after being detected as a spammer by the automatic spam detection system.